pu2clr/SI4844/examples/README.md

 ![Nokia 5110 Display and SI4844 prototype 3](../extras/images/SI4844B_PROTOTYPE1.jpg)

+Note: In this prototype, the FM bands have been configured to be narrower than those typically found in commercial receivers.
+This approach was adopted to enhance the tuning experience.
+By narrowing the bands, it became easier to tune a station using a 100K potentiometer, which offers only 180 degrees of rotation.
+Commercial receivers usually employ mechanical reduction systems, such as pulleys or gears, to improve  the user experience by providing finer tuning control.
+Since this prototype lacks such mechanical aids, I chose to narrow the bands to compensate and optimize usability.

 ##### Wire up on ATmega328 or Arduino Pro Mini or  Nano or  LGT8F328  and SI4844 and Nokia Diaplay